xinzhuohkust/lacR/README.md

 A Chinese tokenizer based on Baidu LAC (Lexical Analysis of Chinese).
 <img align='left' src="lacR.png" width="188">

-Not supported in RStudio, please use VS Code to run R.

 Author: *Xinzhuo Huang*

 Version: 0.1.0

+Compared to other Chinese word segmentation schemes, LAC performs rather well in entity information extraction, particularly for personal names and place names.
+Unfortunately, due to issues with RStudio, this package cannot run within the RStudio environment, please use VS code to run R.

 <br>
 <br>